 Unfortunately, most backpackers buy hiking backpacks, not travel backpacks, because they don't know the difference.
 Don't let ignorance ruin your trip.
 Learn what to look for in a backpack and which one to buy.

 When you're on the road, don’t lug around a comically-oversized hiking backpack.
 You'll never get anywhere.

 You need a bag that works in every travel scenario.
 A travel backpack for Europe should be carry-on-sized, even if you'll be riding on trains, not flying on planes.
 Carry on bags should measure no more than 22" x 14" x 9" to fit within airlines' carry on luggage regulations.

-The Outbreaker travel backpack is exactly the dimensions listed above.
-This size of bag is small enough to still be comfortable on your back and can be easily maneuvered around trains and hostels.
-You should be able to fit one to two weeks of clothing, which you can re-wear and wash for multi-week or longer trips.
+A maximum-sized carry on backpack is small enough to still be comfortable on your back and can be easily maneuvered around trains and hostels.
+You should be able to fit 1-2 weeks of clothing, which you can re-wear and wash for multi-week or longer trips.

 When you do take your bag on a flight, you'll be able to save money and time by not checking it.
 Since you'll have it with you, your airline can't lose or damage your bag.

 Most backpacks load from the top.
 To get something out of the middle or bottom of your bag, you'll have to unpack everything above it.
 You'll be staying in plenty of hostels and budget hotels without much personal space, so unpacking everything every time you need anything won't work.

-Instead, use a front-loading bag like the Outbreaker.
-Front-loading (aka panel-loading) backpacks open like a suitcase, where the entire front can be opened.
-You can easily reach anything in your bag without unpacking.
+Instead, use a front-loading bag that packs like a suitcase.
+Front-loading (aka panel-loading) backpacks open like a book so that you can easily reach anything in your bag without unpacking.

 Now you can have convenient access for yourself and won't annoy anyone because your clothes are strewn around the room.
 Win, win.